chartung17/nginx-ee/README.md

 The following are assumptions made in this configuration:

-* The site is https
+* The site and its subdomains use https
-* The SSL certificate is from LetsEncrypt.com
+* The site is managed at cloudflare
 * The canonical domain is www.SOMEDOMAIN
-* Nginx is version 1.9.5 or later (and thus supports http2)
+* Nginx is version 1.22 or later, from the ubuntu package maintained by ondrej (or otherwise has brotli support compiled in)
-* Paths are standard Ubuntu, change as needed
+* Paths are standard Ubuntu
 * You're using php8.2 via php-fpm
 * You have `'omitScriptNameInUrls' => true,` in your `craft/general.php`